Baylin-Easwaran-Labs/Lijing-Yang-Project/README.md

 The overall pipeline and the files used for the analyses are shown in AnalysesOverview.tiff

+The accession number in GEO database for the RNAs-seq data reported in this paper is GSE218480, Chip-seq data is GSE218479.

 RNA-seq analyses
 1) The file Salmon_alignment.sh has codes for aligning the RNA-seq data.